maroungrey/maroungrey/README.md

 ###

-<p align="left">My name is Maroun, and I'm a passionate web developer with three years of experience under my belt.
-My area of expertise is in building e-commerce sites that are not only visually appealing but also user-friendly and efficient.</p>
+<p align="left">My name is Maroun, and I'm a passionate web <br>developer with three years of experience under <br>my belt.
+My area of expertise is in building <br>e-commerce sites that are not only visually <br>appealing but also user-friendly and efficient.</p>

 ###